moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-errors.md

   const ExampleComponent = () => {
     const [count, setCount] = useState(0);

+// DM: todoMM: this useEffect would really cause an infinite loop.
+Do some asking copilot about this useEffect.
+You might have to change this file to a .js file in order to get Copilot help.
 // useEffect hook is used to update the count state. [count] is specified as the dependency array for the effect to prevent the infinite loop of re-renders.
     useEffect(() => {
       setCount(count + 1);